Shatabdi-commits/OkayG_Submission/README.md

 # OkayG_Submission
 School Website Prototype
-Structure- Main Home Page(overall description of infrasture and facilities)
+OPEN INDEX.HTMLTO OPEN MAIN PAGE AND NAVIGATE TO OTHER PAGES FROM MAIN PAGE Structure- Main Home Page(overall description of infrasture and facilities)
             \/
           Navigation Bar(common to all pages) - 1.Home